Texas Rebates

 Texas cities and water authorities offer rebates to homeowners who replace turf grass with native or drought-tolerant landscaping.
 Some programs cover up to $5,000 in costs.
 Here's every program we've found, with requirements, application links, and tips.

-- Texas cities and water authorities offer rebates from $85 to $5,000 for replacing turf with native plants.
+- Texas cities and water authorities offer rebates of up to $3,000/yr for replacing turf with native plants, and Denton pays $5 per square foot.

 - Most programs require pre-approval before starting work.
 Apply before you dig.